 - Lectures: Students will engage in a series of taught sessions that will be delivered in an interactive manner.
-Many of these sessions will be tutor led in a lecture room and could be followed by a practical session in the laboratory or a seminar session in a smaller group - Practical sessions will allow the development of practical competencies in a number of laboratory and field based/gym environments.
+Many of these sessions will be tutor led in a lecture/classroom room and could be followed by a practical session or seminar session in a smaller group - Practical sessions will allow the development of practical competencies in field based/gym environments.
 Students will also have the opportunity to acquire professional qualifications.
 The fieldwork, practical activities, interactive workshops take a variety of formats and are intended to enable the application of learning through discussion, observations of practice and small group activities. - Seminars enable the discussion and development of understanding of topics covered in lectures.
 Laboratory and fitness suite practical sessions are focused on developing subject specific skills and applied individual and group project work. - Work Based learning forms an integral part of this course with 2 x 30 credit modules (100 hours), one at level 4 and one at level 5, dedicated to specific industry areas to ensure a broad and relevant experience.
 The Work Based Learning modules are mapped in a progressive way to nurture and develop employability skills and give breadth of experience with a focus on a range of different populations.
-Students will be typically engaged in approximately 4 hours WBL placement per week

-Additional opportunities for experiential applied learning within a sector environment t (e.g. observation tasks set in professional practice situation) are also embedded in each module to ensure a strong vocational context.
-Directed study tasks and or applied learning tasks form part of the weekly teaching schedule (please see Module Specifications for Teaching and Learning hours).
-Students will be assisted by the Dudley College of Technology (DCT) WBL Database and Module Leader to obtain appropriate placements.
-DCT have strong links with a number of regional employers for Work Based learning opportunities across the Exercise and Wellness sector.
+Students will be typically engaged in approximately 4 hours WBL placement per week and Learning hours).
+Students will be assisted by the College WBL Database and Module Leader to obtain appropriate placements.
+There are strong links with a number of regional employers for Work Based learning opportunities across the Exercise and Wellness sector.
 The students will be encouraged to adopt a consistent approach to the hours assigned to this module on a weekly basis (minimum of 4 per week), however due the nature and type of each placement there will need to be a degree of flexibility to the way in which hours are allocated (e.g. preparation and delivery of a specific event may involve a more sporadic and intense pattern).
-The Module Tutor will take responsibility for the management of the WBL module and will follow the DCT WBL policy and documentation which includes information and guidance for a work-based mentor, and aligns to the UW policy.
-Regular meetings with placement providers to monitor, develop and inform practice will form part of this WBL process and builds on existing practice DCT has with Level 3 students.
+The Module Tutor will take responsibility for the management of the WBL module and will follow the UW WBL policy and documentation in approving the placement and includes information and guidance for a work-based mentor,.
+Regular meetings with placement providers to monitor, develop and inform practice will form part of this WBL process and builds on existing practice the college has with Level 3 students.